 BMP 3: Leaf and Brush Collection.
-The City collected 1,509 tons of leaf and brush through its curbside collection, The weight of leaf and brush through its three collection centers is not available yet.
+The City collected 1,088 tons of leaf and brush through its curbside collection, and 15,000 tons through its three collection centers.

 Continuous Improvement: The City will continue to implement the programs for street sweeping, inlets cleaning and leaf & brush collection.
+Water Services Department continues to evaluate hiring paths and staff resources to attain the desired yearly goal.